NetComposer/nksip/doc/plugins/auto_outbound.md

 ## Description

-This plugin allows a SipApp to program a serie of automatic registrations (sending REGISTER request) to a remote registrar, using SIP Outbound (RFC5626).
+This plugin allows a Service to program a serie of automatic registrations (sending REGISTER request) to a remote registrar, using SIP Outbound (RFC5626).

 Once a REGISTER to a remote registrar is successful, NkSIP will keep the flow opened sending refreshes over the connection as described in the outbound specification.
 If the flow fails, a new REGISTER will be send automatically to reopen it (after a specific time described in the specification).